2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/purpose.md

 ---
-uid: HowTo.Razor.Purpose
+uid: NetCode.Razor.Purpose
 ---
 # Property _Purpose_ / _InstancePurpose_ on a Razor page
 To let your code know, if it's running to produce HTML or if it's running to fill the search-index.

 ## How to use
-in most cases you'll use this within the [CustomizeData](xref:HowTo.Razor.CustomizeData) event, in case you want to provide different data to the template than to the search.
+in most cases you'll use this within the [CustomizeData](xref:NetCode.Razor.CustomizeData) event, in case you want to provide different data to the template than to the search.

-In most cases you'll also want to override [CustomizeSearch](xref:HowTo.Razor.CustomizeSearch).
+In most cases you'll also want to override [CustomizeSearch](xref:NetCode.Razor.CustomizeSearch).

 Note that it's of the type `Purposes` which is an enum containing
 * WebView,